Create Power BI Reports on Real-Time SQL Server Data

 • Database: The name of the database, as seen in the Azure portal on the SQL databases (or SQL warehouses) page.

-After creating a DSN, follow the steps below to connect to the SQL Server DSN from Power BI Desktop:
+After creating an ODBC DSN, follow the steps below to connect to the SQL Server ODBC DSN from Power BI Desktop:

-4. Click Edit to edit the query.
-The table you imported is displayed in the Query Editor.
-In the Query Editor, you can enrich your local copy of SQL Server data with other data sources, pivot SQL Server columns, and more.
+6. Click Transform Data to edit the query.
+The table you imported is displayed in the Power Query Editor.
+In the Power Query Editor, you can enrich your local copy of SQL Server data with other data sources, pivot SQL Server columns, and more.
 Power BI detects each column's data type from the SQL Server metadata retrieved by the driver.

 Power BI records your modifications to the query in the Applied Steps section, adjusting the underlying data retrieval query that is executed to the remote SQL Server data.
 When you click Close and Apply, Power BI executes the data retrieval query.